 This effective tools can be completed in as little as 10 minutes.
-While the true costs of care can vary, we can give you a clear indication of where to apply for contributions for care.
+While the true costs of care can vary, we can give you a clear indication of where you can apply for contributions for care fees.
 Simply answer a series of questions covering –

 Basic information about the person needing care, including contact details, and information about their current living situation, and family relationships.

 Similar to a local authority care needs assessment, we’ll ask you a few questions to understand the level of support you need, e.g whether you need personal care, mental health care help with mobility etc. These details help us to give you an accurate estimate of your care funding options.

 While we won’t go into the same level of detail as a local authority financial assessment, we will ask you some questions relating to the income, assets, and personal savings threshold of the person needing care.

 Once complete, we’ll send your care funding estimate to the email address you provide.
 If we believe you may be eligible for a form of social care funding, we’ll also tell you what to do next in order to make an application.

 Whether you’re just exploring care options or are already receiving support, our assessment helps you understand the care funding suited to your situation.
 It will provide accurate results provided you’re older than 65 and not currently living with someone other than your partner.